12 Things You Shouldn’t Be Cleaning with Paper Towels

 Use a toothbrush instead of paper towel, writes Klahre on The Kitchn: “Anything that requires to you really get in there (to clean deeply) is not gonna get clean with a paper towel.
 The material is too flimsy and will shred as soon as you start scrubbing!
 Instead, use an old toothbrush to get stains out of grout, brick, or other textured surfaces.”

-Find out 20 more things you should be cleaning with a toothbrush.
+Find out 10 things you should never clean with baking soda.

 …And nearly everything else